 If you have purchased any of my novel studies, you know that I love using index cards to teach vocabulary words.
 Working with index cards is both fantastic and frustrating.
 Students often lose a few when notebooks are dropped.
 I wanted to come up with a little/no-cost solution to prevent students from losing their cards.
 I wondered — What could I use for storage boxes?
 This post will go over two ways to turn ordinary ‘trash’ into vocabulary card storage boxes.

 One morning as I was fixing a cup of tea, I realized that a tea box is a perfect size for storing index cards.
 This made me wonder what other packages would work.
-The plastic storage containers for Extra chewing gum works well if the index cards are trimmed down on one side.
+The plastic storage containers for Extra chewing gum work well if the index cards are trimmed down on one side.
 I’m including instructions for both projects below.

 In literally minutes, you can have storage boxes ready for index cards using Extra Chewing Gum storage boxes.
 First, remove the cardboard from the plastic container.
 It slides right out.

 The boxes are the correct size vertically, but too short horizontally.
 For standard 3 by 5-inch index cards, you must cut off one inch from one side to create 3 by 4-inch cards.